OllyMSkinner/Haptic_Ping/README.md

 ## Prerequisites

-Hpatic Ping runs on Linux (Raspberry Pi OS) and is not compatible with Windows.
+Haptic Ping runs on Linux (Raspberry Pi OS) and is not compatible with Windows.
 Prior to installing the required libraries, the system package list should be updated using:

 sudo apt update